top of page

 For example, high CO2 can make people feel tired or unfocused.
 Humidity that is too high or too low can make the space uncomfortable or even cause property damage.

-The device sends this data using LoRaWAN, so it does not need strong Wi-Fi to work.
+The device sends its sensor data using LoRaWAN, so it does not need strong Wi-Fi to work.
 That makes it a good fit for older buildings, too.

 3. IoT Technology in Apartment Security

 As a property manager, one of your top priorities is keeping your building secure.
-If tenants do not feel safe, they are more likely to leave, leave bad reviews, or constantly report issues.
+If tenants do not feel safe, they are more likely to leave, post negative reviews, or constantly report issues.
 The problem is, old-school security setups often fall short.

 You might have cameras, but no way to check them easily.
 You may hear about doors left open or strangers entering the building, but there is no clear way to track what happened.

-More importantly, your tenants feel safer knowing the building has smart security in place.
-It helps create peace of mind for them and makes your job a little easier, too.
+Most importantly, your tenants feel safer knowing the building has smart security in place.
+It creates peace of mind for them and makes your job easier, too.

 Example: H5A Dome Camera